CharlesGodwin/pymagnum/docs/installation.rst

 is not right for your setup. try increasing the timeout by adding this to your test ``magtest --timeout 0.005 -d /dev/ttyUSB0``

-Increase the value if neccesary.
+Increase the value if necessary.

 Reverse Wiring